Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Introduction

 \section{Introduction}

-Recently constant mean curvature surfaces have been studied in various simply connected $3$-dimensional homogeneous manifolds which are possibly non-isotropic, for example in \cite{Abresch}, \cite{Torralbo}, \cite{MP} and \cite{MeeksSphere}.
-Invariant surfaces with constant mean curvature are a classical topic in differential geometry.
-The mean curvature equation reduces to an ordinary differential equation.
-When this ODE has a simple closed curve as solution we call the invariant surface generated by this curve an \mcH-\emph{cylinder}.
-Our approach to this problem is as follows: We consider invariant CMC surfaces generated by graphical curves.
-A comparison with CMC spheres yields properties of the graph which let us extend it to a simple closed solution curve.
+Surfaces with constant mean curvature (for short \mcH-surfaces) are a classical topic in differential geometry.
+In the present paper we study invariant \mcH-surfaces whose mean curvature equation reduces to an ordinary differential equation.
+When this ODE has a simple closed curve as solution, we call the invariant surface generated by this curve an \mcH-\emph{cylinder}.
+We focus on various simply connected three-dimensional homogeneous manifolds, in which constant mean curvature surfaces have been studied recently, for example in \cite{Abresch}, \cite{Torralbo}, \cite{MP}, \cite{DanielMira} and \cite{MeeksSphere}.
+Our approach to this problem is as follows: We consider left invariant \mcH-surfaces generated by graphical curves.
+The invariance is with respect to left translations along a geodesic with certain symmetries.
+A comparison with \mcH-spheres yields properties of the graph which let us extend it to a simple closed solution curve by applying symmetries of the geodesic.